serverless/serverless/docs/guides/plugins/README.md

   - custom-serverless-plugin
 ```

-Local plugins folder can be changed by enhancing `plugins` object:
+The local plugin folder can be customized:

 ```yml
 plugins: